-Location: RRC Robline Centre Campus (formerly call Princess Street Campus), Room: P318
+Location: RRC Roblin Centre Campus (formerly call Princess Street Campus), Room: P315

-Summer Time: There is no session planned for Summer 2013 at this time.
+Spring/Summer Time: There is no session planned for the Spring or Summer of 2019.

 Course Objectives: To introduce the Personal Financial Planning process and its various components and steps.
 Specific topics include understanding available investment products as well as the theory of their use in financial planning.
 Students will gain the ability to use a financial calculator in determining the time value of money.

 Please note that sessions may be postponed to the following one if there are not enough participants.
 Register early to avoid disappointment.

 |2||Time Value of Money||Chapter 2||Must have calculator for this class|

 |3||Money Management||Chapter 3|

 |4||Credit Management||Chapter 6, 7 & 8|